 Margaret Meps Schulte is the founder of 3 Choices Creative Communications.
-With 35 years of experience in nonprofit and corporate communications, her life’s mission is to deliver the right information to the right people in the right format.
+With over 30 years of experience in nonprofit and corporate communications, her life’s mission is to deliver the right information to the right people in the right format.

 Meps launched her career at Battelle Memorial Institute, the global nonprofit science and technology organization best known as the place where the Xerox machine was developed.
 Long before PowerPoint existed, she used dedicated computer systems to illustrate things like artificial hearts and no-lick stamp adhesives.